Central Catholic's Student Wellness Series

 A College Preparatory High School of Excellence in the Marist Tradition

-Founded by the Marist Brothers in the heart of Lawrence, Massachusetts in 1935, Central Catholic High School enrolls 1,200 students from over 60 cities and towns.
+Founded by the Marist Brothers in the heart of Lawrence, Massachusetts in 1935, Central Catholic High School enrolls 1,200 students from over 60 cities and towns and several countries.
 Students come from diverse backgrounds to form a caring community of faith, learning, and service.
 They advance to college in overwhelming numbers (nearly 100%) and move on to successful careers and positions of leadership in government, business, industry, academia, and professions.

 Central Catholic High School is fully accredited by the New England Association of Schools and Colleges.